Stratford, New Zealand: Naming

 On 3 December 1877, the name Stratford-upon-Patea was adopted, on the motion of William Crompton of the Taranaki Waste Lands Board.
-The town was named after Stratford-upon-Avon due to similarities of the Patea River and the River Avon in Warwickshire.
+The town was named after Stratford-upon-Avon due to similarities of the Pātea River and the River Avon in Warwickshire.
 The connection to William Shakespeare's hometown led to the naming of 67 streets after Shakespearian characters from 27 of his plays.

 Today New Zealand's only glockenspiel clock tower plays the balcony scene from Romeo and Juliet three times a day.
 The spoken words are provided via external loudspeakers - there is no carillon (multiple bells) as would be more typical for glockenspiels in towers.

 Settlement and growth

 Stratford was formally classified as a town in June 1878, and on 31 August 1878 an auction of 455 sections saw the first sections sold.
 By 1881 the population was 97, comprising 56 males and 41 females, with 22 houses.
 By 1891 this had grown to a population of 342 and by 1896 1,256.
 This growth continued steadily until the mid-late 20th century, and has since fluctuated between 5229 (2001) and 5664 (1996), numbering 5,337 at the last census.